napicella/usb-stick/README.md

 # Try the live demo

 #### Install the client
-The client depends on a couple of tools normally preinstalled on linux distributions like __curl__ and __zip__.
-If you are on Windows, you need Windows Linux Subsystem.
+Note: if you are a windows user, you need to recompile the source

 ```bash
 curl -L https://raw.githubusercontent.com/napicella/usb-stick/master/client_installer.sh | sudo bash